Georgia Marsh: Arc Paintings

 May 17 - July 20, 2018

 Senior & Shopmaker is pleased to present Arc Paintings, an exhibition of recent work by New York-based artist Georgia Marsh.
-In this new body of work, she continues to advance the tradition of still life painting and more specifically, the rich history of representations of flora in art.
+In this new body of work, the artist continues to advance the tradition of still life painting and more specifically, the rich history of representations of flora in art.
 Marsh, who began her career in the early 1970s in Paris and New York, arrived at landscape painting through the prevailing language of minimalist abstraction.
-The tension between representation and abstraction, and the organic and the geometric, have been enduring themes in her drawings, paintings, and prints.
+The tension between representation and abstraction, and the organic and the geometric, have been enduring themes in her drawings, paintings and prints.

 The acuity of Marsh’s vision is reflected in the finely differentiated and complex forms of her floral subjects, meticulously observed and painted.
-Influenced by sources such as Chinese scroll painting, 18th century wallpaper panels, textiles, and other forms of decorative arts, the artist draws upon the ubiquity of floral depictions across the arc of cultural traditions.
+Influenced by sources such as Chinese scroll painting, 18th century wallpaper panels, textiles, and other forms of decorative arts, she draws upon the ubiquity of floral depictions across the arc of cultural traditions.
 By imposing a formal structure over the unruliness of nature, she elevates traditional still life from the illustrative and mimetic and forces a rereading of the genre.

 Marsh’s work has been included in recent years in group exhibitions at the RISD Museum of Art, Providence, RI; the Jane Voorhees Zimmerli Museum, Rutgers University, New Brunswick, NJ; and the Aldrich Museum, Ridgefield, CT.
 Her work is found in the collections of the Museum of Fine Arts, Boston, MA; the Metropolitan Museum of Art, New York; the Musee Nationale d’Art Moderne, Centre Pompidou, Paris, France; and the Cleveland Art Museum, Cleveland, OH, among others.